This page provides information and links that might assist individuals and businesses affected by the COVID-19 outbreak.

 The Queensland and Australian Governments have dedicated customer representatives to explain the assistance available to business.

-For an overview of Queensland Government support visit Business Queensland and contact the Department of Employment, Small Business and Training hotline on 1300 654 687 and [email protected].
+For an overview of Queensland Government support visit Business Queensland or contact the Department of Employment, Small Business and Training hotline on 1300 654 687 and [email protected].

-For more information on Australian Government support talk over the phone, live chat or email from 8am – 8pm through the Coronavirus business support service.
+For an overview of Australian Government support for business, including updated JobKeeper details, click here or talk over the phone, live chat or email from 8am – 8pm through the Coronavirus business support service.
 Phone: 13 28 46 or email Coronavirus business support.

 Boosting cash flow for employers - provides up to $100,000 back to small and medium-sized businesses, with a minimum payment of $20,000 for eligible businesses.
 The payment will be tax free.